antemons/smart-manuscript/README.md

 #### Train new model

- 1. Get training and test data:
+ 1. Download and extract training and test data:

     a.
 You can use the [IAMonDo-db-1.0](http://www.iapr-tc11.org/dataset/IAMonDo/IAMonDo-db-1.0.tar.gz) database to train and validate the model.
 Place the unzipped folder IAMonDo-db-1.0 in the folder data.